 “The honey from our hives is a hyperlocal product that is made from a collection of nectars not found anywhere else in the world,” Coté says.
 “The collection of trees and the forage that New York City bees enjoy cannot be replicated anywhere else.”

-Coté maintains that the honey found in supermarkets isn’t truly honey – it’s a homogenized, pasteurized forgery of the real stuff.
-Instead of pasteurizing his honey, Coté simply filters out the wax using a cheesecloth, guaranteeing a raw product.
-He bottles it and sells the jars at the Union Square Greenmarket.
+Instead of pasteurizing his honey, Coté simply filters out the wax using a cheesecloth, guaranteeing a pure product.
+He bottles it and sells the jars at Union Square Greenmarket.

-Even after 40 years of beekeeping, Coté still loves cultivating his honeybees.
-“My favorite part about beekeeping – other than feeling a pride carrying on a lineage with my own boys – [is] working with the honeybees,” he says.
+Even after 40 years, Coté still loves the process.
+“My favourite part about beekeeping – other than feeling a pride [in] carrying on a lineage with my own boys – [is] working with the honeybees,” he says.
 “I find it an endless source of fascination.”

-Above a nondescript storefront in Bushwick, a farm grows in Brooklyn.
-But this isn’t your average rooftop farm; this is Edenworks, an indoor aquaponic-ecosystem farm that is home to barrels of fish and planters with microgreens poking out from the soil.
+Above a nondescript storefront in Bushwick is Edenworks – an indoor aquaponic-ecosystem farm that’s home to barrels of fish and planters with microgreens poking from the soil.

 “I like problems that everybody can feel and benefit from the solution,” Green says.
 “And food was appearing to be that challenge.”

-Here, the team’s approach to indoor farming includes looking at the whole ecosystem involved.
-The water that the fish are grown in is filtered out and broken down; the fish waste is mixed with different cultures and bacterias, then morphed into organic fertilizer that’s used to grow the microgreens.
-This newfangled fertilizer includes materials that would have otherwise been discarded.
+The team’s approach to indoor farming involves considering the whole ecosystem.
+The water that the fish are grown in is filtered and broken down; the fish waste is mixed with cultures and bacteria, then morphed into fertilizer, used to grow the microgreens.
+This fertilizer includes materials that would normally have been discarded.

 Indoor growing may seem unusual, but Green maintains that farmers have always been technologists.
-“We’re not doing anything that farmers haven’t done – [we’re] developing better processes and tools to grow better products,” he says.
+“We’re not doing anything that farmers haven’t done: [we’re] developing better processes and tools to grow better products.”

-The result is a colorful display of microgreens – and not just in shades of green, but tinged in pinks, yellows and purples.
+The result is a colorful display of microgreens – shades of green tinged with pinks, yellows and purples.
 To date, Edenworks has launched two microgreen products: the Spicy Microgreens, a tangle of radishes, mustard greens and cabbage, and the Mighty Microgreens, with cabbage, kale and broccoli greens.
 On the fish side, the team is producing striped bass, with plans to roll out new products soon.

 “[We’re taking] all the pieces that nature has provided – animals to provide waste, all that bacteria and fungus that’s breaking down the waste – and making it available to plants,” Green says.
 “We’re just providing a consistent climate for nature to do its thing.
 It’s really getting back to nature.”